divanvisagie/blog/content/post/express-openapi/index.md

 date: 2020-09-27
 ---

-While there are many options for using Swagger/OpenAPI with express some of them require that you use an entire framework while others like to enforce strange structures that quite frankly feel like they interfere with your independant descisions way too much.
+While there are many options for using Swagger/OpenAPI with express some of them require that you use an entire framework, while others like to enforce strange structures that quite frankly feel like they interfere with your independant descisions way too much.

 In this tutorial I will cover what I think is the easiest way to [add documentation to your API](https://dvisagie.com/post/open-api/).